 28. Connective Chiropractic operates an email newsletter program, used to inform visitors about products and services.
 Users can subscribe through an online automated process should they wish to do so at their own discretion.
 Some subscriptions may be manually processed through prior written agreement with the user.

 29. Subscriptions are taken in compliance with UK Spam Laws detailed in the Privacy and Electronic Communications Regulations 2003 as well as GDPR

-30. Email marketing campaigns published by Connective Chiropractic may contain tracking facilities within the actual email, linked to our website tracking.
-This information is used to refine future email campaigns and supply the user with more relevant content based around their activity
+30. Email marketing campaigns published by Connective Chiropractic may contain tracking facilities within the actual email.
+This information is used to refine future email campaigns and supply the user with more relevant content based around their activity only.

 31. In compliance with UK Spam Laws and the Privacy and Electronic Communications Regulations 2003, subscribers are given the opportunity to un-subscribe at any time through an automated system.
 This process is detailed at the footer of each email campaign.
 If an automated un-subscription system is unavailable, clear instructions on how to un-subscribe will be detailed instead.

 PROVIDING YOUR DATA TO OTHERS

 32. From time to time Connective Chiropractic may contact your GP, insurance provider and/or other healthcare professionals about the status of your care.
 Connective Chiropractic will gain consent from you that it is satisfactory for us to do this, however we reserve the right to do so should it be considered that there is a legal or vital interest to do so

 33. Connective Chiropractic reserve the right to breach confidentiality and share personal data where there is a public safety, legal obligation or vital interest to do so